 From the outset, all WCDMA handsets will be multimode GSM/WCDMA voice and data.
-For the European market, triple-mode GSM/GPRS/WCDMA handsets are available from several suppliers.
-Triple mode GSM/GPRS/EDGE handsets will be available for the American market during the same time frame.
-During 2004, we will also see 3G multimode handsets that support GSM/GPRS/EDGE/WCDMA.
+For the European market, 3G multimode (GSM/GPRS/EDGE/WCDMA) handsets are already available from several suppliers.
+Triple mode GSM/GPRS/EDGE handsets are available for the American market today.
+During 2005, WCDMA will be added and multimode terminals (GSM/GPRS/EDGE/WCDMA) will be available for the American frequencies.

-Radio base stations
+6.3 Radio base stations